stolostron/rhacm-docs/manage_cluster/cloud_conn_aks.md

 11. Click **Create**.
 When you create the provider connection, it is added to the list of provider connections.

-You can create a cluster that uses this provider connection by completing the steps in [Creating an OpenShift cluster on Microsoft Azure] (create_aks.md).
+You can create a cluster that uses this provider connection by completing the steps in [Creating a cluster on Microsoft Azure](create_azure.md).

 ## Deleting your provider connection